Grant funding overview for wider Wellington Region

 (Formerly the Infinity Foundation).

-The Grassroots Trust Board generally meets on the fourth Wednesday of every month to review grant applications.
+The Grassroot Trust Board meets every month to review grant applications.
 Completed grant applications must be submitted online on or before the last working day of the month prior to the Board meeting in which the application is to be considered.

 Halberg Activity Fund